-The BC may include a review of the student's or provisionally accepted applicant's criminal history for at least seven years prior to the requesting date.
-The BC may include, but is not limited to, any or all of the following:
+The background check may include a review of the provisionally accepted applicant's or returning student's criminal history for at least seven years prior to the requesting date.
+The background check may include, but is not limited to, any or all of the following:

 - Social Security number validation

 - Criminal Records:

 - Federal criminal history

 - State and county criminal history.

 - Felonies, deferred adjudications, pending charges.

 - Civil searches

 - Sex offender and predatory registry search

 - Adult and child abuse registries

 - Office of the Inspector General (OIG) List of Excluded Individuals/Entities

 - General Services Administration (GSA) List of Parties Excluded from Federal Programs

 - Fraud and Abuse Control Information System

 - Nationwide Healthcare Fraud and Abuse scan

-- Interpol or country of origin checks for international students
+• Interpol or country of origin checks for international students

-- Patriot Act/Terrorist Watch List